awsdocs/aws-control-tower-guide/doc_source/configuring-account-factory-with-VPC-settings.md

-# Configuring Account Factory with Amazon Virtual Private Cloud Settings<a name="configuring-account-factory-with-VPC-settings"></a>
+# Configure Account Factory with Amazon Virtual Private Cloud settings<a name="configuring-account-factory-with-VPC-settings"></a>

 Account Factory enables you to create pre\-approved baselines and configuration options for accounts in your organization\.
 You can configure and provision new accounts through AWS Service Catalog\.